How Do I Prevent My Puppy From Resource Guarding?

 Reward-based training

 Using reward-based training methods is crucial for building trust and confidence with your puppy.
-Positive reinforcement, such as treats, praise, and , helps your puppy associate desired behaviors with pleasant outcomes.
+Positive reinforcement, such as treats, praise, and play, helps your puppy associate desired behaviors with pleasant outcomes.
 Reward-based training encourages cooperation and a positive relationship with you, enhancing their overall confidence and reducing the likelihood of resource guarding.

 Setting Up a Positive Environment